thm-projects/arsnova.click-v2/README.md

 Still the same styles, still the same features.
 Yet, nearly the entire code has been rewritten for full feature support of a fast, small, chunked, progressive web app setting the standards of gamificated Audience Response Systems.

-Submit bug reports to the [Gitlab Issue Board](https://git.thm.de/arsnova/arsnova.click-v2/issues) including the known issues section.
+Submit bug reports to the [Gitlab Issue Board](https://git.thm.de/arsnova/arsnova.click-v2/issues).
+Please be very specific on how to reproduce the issue.
+Attach screenshots or link repo where the error occurs.
+Provide details of your environment.

 For full instructions on how to set up the correct environment, visit the [DEV Page](./DEV.md)